aave/aip/content/aips/AIP-24.md

 ## Motivation

 Paxos would like to extend PAX’s functionality in the DeFi space through a listing on Aave.
-We believe adding PAX will provide users another trustworthy crypto asset to post as collateral and borrow.
-PAX is an excellent source of collateral as it is one of the most reliable, regulated stablecoins.
-PAX is valuable to borrow due to its trustworthiness and range of use cases, including store-of-value, settlement, collateral, trading, and peer-to-peer transfer.
+We believe adding PAX will provide users another trustworthy crypto asset to borrow.
+PAX is valuable to borrow due to its trustworthiness and range of use cases, including store-of-value, settlement, trading, and peer-to-peer transfer.

 ## Specification